Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Theoretical Analysis

-It is worth noting that FL commonly involves two scenarios: when the client data distributions are identical (IID) and non-identical (Non-IID).
-Our theoretical analysis does not require uniformity in the client data distributions.
-Thus, Theorem \ref{convergence_thm} is applicable to both scenarios.
-Moreover, these assumptions are consistent with \cite{convergence_non_iid} and aim to ensure a unique global extreme point, or that any local optimal point is also a global optimal point.
-For neural networks with multiple extreme points, Theorem \ref{convergence_thm} can be understood as guaranteeing convergence to at least one local extreme point.
+Moreover, FL commonly involves two scenarios: when the client data distributions are identical (IID) and non-identical (Non-IID).
+Our theoretical analysis does not build upon homogeneity across client datasets, rendering Theorem \ref{convergence_thm} applicable to both scenarios.